keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 - Distribution of message sizes

 <!-- プロファイラの動作説明 (コミュニケータ関係) -->
-Furthermore, MPI functions for creating and destroying communicators are also hooked to maintain a mapping between global ranks (rank number within `MPI_COMM_WORLD`) and local ranks (rank number within communicators created by users).
+Furthermore, the profiler hooks several MPI functions for creating and destroying communicators to maintain a mapping between global ranks (rank number within `MPI_COMM_WORLD`) and local ranks (rank number within communicators created by users).
 This mapping is necessary because PERUSE events are reported with local ranks, while profiling results should be described with global ranks for the easiness of analysis.

 <!-- プロファイラの使い方 -->
-The proposed profiler is provided as a form of a shared library, which can be integrated into applications at either link time or run time.
+The proposed profiler is provided as a form of a shared library, which can be integrated into applications either when building the application or running the application.
 The preferred way is to use run time integration, as it does not require recompilation nor relinking of the application.
 The `LD_PRELOAD` environment variable is used to load the shared library before the execution of application.

 <!-- プロファイラの出力例 -->
 As an example of a profiler output, results obtained from running the NERSC